Audience (play)

-List of Characters
+Characters

-The Usherette — A Usherette who doesn't quite like her job and just tries to get it done with haste.
+The Usherette — An usherette who doesn't enjoy her job and just tries to get it done with haste.
 Often makes mistakes.

 Joan — An elderly woman taken to see a show by her daughter Helena.
 Gets distracted often and is not entirely concentrating on the show.
 Notices a man in the Audience who looks very familiar.

 Helena — A woman in her thirties or forties taking her mother, Joan out to see a play.
 She is embarrassed when she realizes the play is very sexual.
 She is worried about her husband Christopher, who is in the wild with his friend Charles.

 Charles — A very suave man who is taking his girlfriend Amanda out on a date to the theater.
 His wife believes he is at his Wildlife with his friend Christopher.

 Amanda — A very beautiful woman who is being taken on a date with her boyfriend Charles to the theatre while her husband is in Germany.
 Is constantly worried that someone she knows will see her on her affair with Charles.

 Quentin — A man who enjoys going to the theatre and only came to see this show in order to see this one actor he adores.
 He later discovers that his favorite actor has been replaced by an understudy.

 Lee — Quentin's protégé, he is taking AP Drama and has to sit through a play with Quentin.
 He doesn't enjoy it until a teenage girl named Wendy arrives and grabs his attention.

 Merrill — A senile old man who cannot help but fall asleep all the time.
 He often says random non-sequitur things.

 Bobbie — Merrill's elderly wife, who spends most of her time and energy keeping her husband in line.

 Reginald — A stressed, beta-male husband who arrives late with his wife and daughter.

 Eileen — Reginald's equally stressed, "bitchy" wife who constantly gives Reginald abuse.

 Wendy — A very shy teenager who reluctantly goes to watch a play with her embarrassing parents.